 If there is a concern that the person may not have capacity to give consent, this should be determined in accordance with the Mental Capacity Act (MCA) 2005 and the associated Code of Practice.
-This decision and rationale should be recorded in the Consent and Capacity section of the Adult Needs Assessment along with the best interest decision, where appropriate.
+This decision and rationale should be recorded in the Consent and Capacity section of the Checklist document on Mosaic, along with the best interest decision where appropriate.
 This should include a description of the evidence regarding how capacity was determined and this information submitted to the CHC team along with the Checklist.

 Carrying out an assessment for consideration of NHS Continuing Healthcare eligibility is a ‘welfare decision’ in the context of the Mental Capacity Act (2005).
 A third party cannot give or refuse consent for an assessment of eligibility for NHS Continuing Healthcare on behalf of a person who lacks capacity, unless they can demonstrate they have a valid Lasting Power of Attorney for Health and Welfare or that they have been appointed as a Deputy (Health and Welfare) by the Court of Protection.
 This means the person holding the authority must provide evidence that the Lasting Power of Attorney is registered with the Office of the Public Guardian or, as a Court Appointed Deputy, provide evidence of the Court Order.

 A third party holding Enduring Power of Attorney or Lasting Power of Attorney for Property and Finance cannot give consent for NHS Continuing Healthcare.